GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 <insert configuration code snippet here>
 ## Configuring the dynamic routing protocol (preferred)

-To configure dynamic routing of traffic through the VPN tunnel(s) using the BGP routing protocol.  <Insert the instructions for configuring dynamic routing here.
-Below are some examples of parameters to set.>
+To configure dynamic routing of traffic through the VPN tunnel(s) using the BGP routing protocol.  &lt;Insert the instructions for configuring dynamic routing here.
+Below are some examples of parameters to set.&gt;

 BGP timers are adjusted to provide more rapid detection of outages.

-To advertise additional prefixes to GCP, <insert instructions here>.
+To advertise additional prefixes to GCP, &lt;insert instructions here&gt;.

 <insert configuration code snippet here>
 ```